 ST. FRANCIS MISSION RECORDS, 1878-[ongoing], 47.9 feet [22 reels microfilm] (20.0 feet unprocessed).

 Records from St. Francis Mission and School and KINI Radio in South Dakota, pertaining to Brulé Indian evangelization by Jesuits and Sisters of St. Francis of Penance and

 ST. FRANCIS MISSION

-ST. JOSEPH'S INDIAN INDUSTRIAL SCHOOL ORAL HISTORY COLLECTION, 1991-1995, n.d., 0.5 feet.
+ST. JOSEPH'S INDIAN INDUSTRIAL SCHOOL ORAL HISTORY COLLECTION, 1991-1995, n.d., 0.5 foot.